 Capital Budget Highlights

-In addition to these projects, there are 6 projects that were previously approved in 2022 and 2023.
+In addition to these projects, there are 6 projects that were previously approved in 2022 and 2023 that should also be completed in 2024.

-Any questions on the proposed budget can be directed to any elected official or:
+Any questions on the budget can be directed to any elected official or:

 Director of Finance